DistributedSystemsGroup/zoe/docs/howto_zapp.rst

 With Zoe and ZApps we want to have many different levels of abstraction, to leave the flexibility in the hands of our users.
 From top to bottom, increasing the degrees of flexibility and complexity we have:

 1. the web application builder: very high level, for end users.
-They can customized a limited number of predefined applications
+They can customize a limited number of predefined applications
 2. the Python application descriptions: covered in this tutorial, they can be used to create new applications starting from predefined building blocks
-3. the Python service and framework descriptions: they let you create new frameworks and services, together with Docker images
+3. the Python service and framework descriptions: can be used as a starting point to create new frameworks and services, together with Docker images
 4. JSON descriptions: create a compatible JSON description from scratch using your own tools and languages for maximum flexibility

 We have a lot of great ideas on how to evolve the ZApp concept, but we are sure you have many more!
-Any feedback or comment is always welcome, to `contact us directly <daniele.venzano@eurecom.fr>`_ or through the `GitHub issue tracker <https://github.com/issues>`_.
+Any feedback or comment is always welcome, `contact us directly <daniele.venzano@eurecom.fr>`_ or through the `GitHub issue tracker <https://github.com/issues>`_.